preciofishbone/OmniaDocsG2/blocks/variation-selector/index.rst

 Page Variation Selector
 =========================

 Use this block to make it possible for end users to select a variation of the page.
-For more information about Page Variations, see: :doc:`Publishing App Settings </pages/page-settings/index>`
+For more information about page variations, see: :doc:`Publishing app settings </pages/page-settings/index>`

-Here's an example of the block placed in a section at the top of the page, in this case part of the Page Type:
+Here's an example of the block placed in a section at the top of the page, in this case part of the page type:

 .. image:: page-variation-selector-new2.png

-The block will simply show a list of the available Page Variations when opened.
+The block will simply show a list of the available page variations when opened.

 Settings
 **********